 Rice in babies’ bottles

-the Virgin Gut!)
+Putting baby rice, or as I like to call it – wallpaper paste, into babies’ bottles alongside their regular milk is common practice in some parts of Europe.
+However medical opinion maintains that if a baby is too young to take rice off a spoon it certainly should not be sucking it out of a bottle.
+Babies have tiny stomachs and need feeding little and often, not stuffing with food that’s gruelling for them to digest (Spare a thought for the Virgin Gut!)
 The claim that putting rice into a baby’s night time bottle will help them to sleep is a misconception.
-Studies have found that it makes little difference (NIH Medical Library - Study on Infant Sleep and Bedtime Cereal).
+Studies have found that it makes little difference (NIH Medical Library – Study on Infant Sleep and Bedtime Cereal).
 Breast milk or formula has more fat per ounce than baby food, especially rice.
-In fact bottle feeding rice can make sleeping worse if the baby’s digestive system isn't ready for it.
+In fact bottle feeding rice can make sleeping worse if the baby’s digestive system isn’t ready for it.
 The World Health Organization & the American Academy of Paediatrics concur with this and recommend that only milk be placed in babies’ bottles.
 On a practical note, the baby may have a hard time learning to eat from a spoon, if she gets used to taking solid foods in a bottle (Harvard Medical School, 2 Month Old Baby Care).

 Furthermore, adding rice derails a baby’s “full up” mechanism.
 Like rusks, the practice forces babies to take in deceptively large amounts of calories.
 It teaches them to overeat.
 (Dr Greene, Baby Bottles and Cereal).
 Even more importantly, the sucking and swallowing actions are not fully coordinated in some babies, which can lead to pulmonary problems as they inhale rice partials into their lungs.
 This can have lethal consequences.